The Researcher

 Conferences and Lectures:

-Panelist – “Social Inclusion: Ethics of media production and community collaboration“, as part of the Future of Inclusion Lab, a series of co-creation workshops coordinated by artist Rashin Fahandej at the American Arts Incubator (AAI), an initiative of the U.S. Department of State’s Bureau of Educational and Cultural Affairs developed in partnership with ZERO1.
+Panellist – “Social Inclusion: Ethics of media production and community collaboration“, as part of the Future of Inclusion Lab, a series of co-creation workshops coordinated by artist Rashin Fahandej at the American Arts Incubator (AAI), an initiative of the U.S. Department of State’s Bureau of Educational and Cultural Affairs developed in partnership with ZERO1.
 July 14, 2020.

-Panelist – Music Research Seminars 2019, Sir Zelman Cowen School of Music, Monash University, Melbourne, Australia.
+Panellist – Music Research Seminars 2019, Sir Zelman Cowen School of Music, Monash University, Melbourne, Australia.
 May 9, 2019.

 Speaker – Nocturnal Cities Latin America by Sound Diplomacy: The First Latin American Conference on Managing the Urban Night, Bogotá, Colombia.
 November 22, 2018.